enze-chen/enze-chen.github.io/teaching.markdown

 #### In the classroom 👨🏼‍🏫

-This is more relevant for applications than teaching, but you can see some of my philosophy in [my teaching statement](https://docs.google.com/document/d/1dS964ykkjEU5cCv09GC5wE4g_acH62aC61ai9U3zEB4/edit){:target="_blank"} that I submitted to Stanford.
+This is more relevant for job applications than teaching, but you can see some of my philosophy in [my teaching statement](https://docs.google.com/document/d/1dS964ykkjEU5cCv09GC5wE4g_acH62aC61ai9U3zEB4/edit){:target="_blank"} that I submitted to Stanford.
 My corresponding [teaching demo](https://docs.google.com/presentation/d/1Va9IfW49JJkY_UNjH-XJIbsmb6PIHZs4bMIKkWK_Jjk/edit#slide=id.p){:target="_blank"} is representative of how I'd teach a lesson.

+If you're interested in TA-ing for one of my courses, please feel free to reach out, since at Stanford (and most places) instructors get to pre-select their TAs.
+I always like to share [some guidelines](https://docs.google.com/document/d/15VQWynIaDy42vuYOna7G1mKrQoeFY5NavKbKEAuAG2Q/edit?usp=sharing){:target="_blank"} with my TAs so that we're on the same page and so I can best support them!

 STUB